w3c/wai-curricula/content/index.md

 You can also use this resource to evaluate existing or proposed courses.

-This resource includes modules that cover accessibility foundations that apply broadly, and modules specific for developers, designers, and content authors.
-The Foundation and Developing modules are available now.
+This resource includes modules that cover accessibility foundations that apply broadly, and modules specific to developing, designing, and content authoring.
+The Foundation and Developer modules are available now.
 The Designer and Author modules will be available in 2021.

 <table class="dense">
  <caption>Curricula Modules</caption>